EnriqueKi/creativeCoding-projections-2024/README.md

 ## Peer.coding
 9.Sept to 13.Sept

-Invite ChatGPT into your peer coding ensemble and produce a sketch.
+Invite ChatGPT into your peer coding ensemble.

+* Extra nice miro board by Daniel on connecting Microbit and P5.js: https://miro.com/app/board/uXjVMs5DZE0=/?share_link_id=811013508930

 ## The Ritual of Elvelangs
 15.Sept to 21.Sept